Tyron McCoy: Coaching career

 McCoy's career on the sidelines began in 2008 as an assistant coach at German Bundesliga side EnBW Ludwigsburg.
 Following a two-year stint at Ludwigsburg, he served as an assistant with the Artland Dragons from 2010 to 2013, before being promoted to the head coach position prior to the 2013-14 campaign.
 He guided the Dragons to a trip to the 2014 Bundesliga semifinals, ending the reign of four-time champion Bamberg in the quarterfinals.
 McCoy was a coach at the 2014 Bundesliga All-Star game and received 2014 Eurobasket.com All-Bundesliga Coach of the Year honors.
-The Artland Dragons withdrew from Germany's top-flight at the conclusion of the 2014-15 season, which ended McCoy's tenure as head coach of the Quakenbrück-based club.
+The Artland Dragons withdrew from Germany's top-flight at the conclusion of the 2014–15 season, which ended McCoy's tenure as head coach of the Quakenbrück-based club.

 In December 2015, he took over as head coach of another German Bundesliga team, the Walter Tigers Tübingen.
-McCoy was sacked on November 20, 2017, after having opened the 2017-18 season with ten straight losses.
+McCoy was sacked on November 20, 2017, after having opened the 2017–18 season with ten straight losses.

 On June 13, 2018, McCoy was named assistant coach of German Bundesliga side Ratiopharm Ulm.
+As an assistant coach, he contributed to the team's German championship victory in the 2022–23 season.